ahmeterdem1/MLgebra/README.md

 #### Updates

 Max accuracy is %80.49 for now.
 It seems like we have reached the local minima.
 Total weight update count to reach this accuracy from the random start is around 1.5 million.

+At the latest %80.49 model no overlearning is observed.
+Performance is almost the same as in the training data.

 A playground file added that works with numpy and cv2 to display the drawings as well as the models answers to it.
 First 100 images are displayed all together in a matrix.
 Models answers